U.S. Coast Guard crews deliver supplies in CNMI following Super Typhoon Sinlaku

-U.S. Coast Guard crews aboard USCGC Oliver Henry (WPC 1140) deliver supplies, including water, in Rota on April 19, 2026.
+U.S. Coast Guard crews aboard USCGC Oliver Henry (WPC 1140) stand for a photo with Governor David Apatang and leaders as they deliver supplies, including water, in Rota on April 19, 2026.
 U.S. Coast Guard crews pressed north on April 19, 2026, ensuring the safety of Apra Harbor before moving toward communities still isolated by the effects of Super Typhoon Sinlaku, launching a coordinated surge to fully reopen ports across Guam and the Commonwealth of the Northern Mariana Islands and deliver resources.
 (U.S. Coast Guard photo by Petty Officer 2nd Class David Kamon)

 |Date Taken: